 After breakfast, you will ride north on sandy dirt roads for 276 kilometers / 171 miles to reach a landmark called Baga Gazriin Chuluu.
 The smaller mountains with granite rocks form the most amazing scenery and are well known in the country.
 In the 17th century, some of the early Buddhist monks have established one of their retreat and meditation centers.
 Overnight in tents.

 On the last day of your journey, you will ride to Ulaanbaatar for 251 kilometers / 156 miles and enjoy the evening with cold beer.
-There will be free time to explore the city on your own followed by a farewell dinner and overnight.
+There will be free time to explore the city on your own followed by a farewell dinner and overnight at the hotel.

 Because it is still a developing country, traveling in Mongolia requires a sense of humor and patience.
 New roads and bridges are being built every year but the paved road system is still limited in the countryside.
 You may experience flight delays and find road conditions bumpy and dusty.
 But the experience of traveling in Mongolia will far exceed some personal compromises in comfort.